kamelzcs/kamelzcs.github.com/_posts/2013-10-29-gitcommands.md

 * `git push origin local-branch-name:remote-branch-name`

     push to specilized banch

+* `git push origin :newfeature`

+    delete remote branch newfeature

+*   `git merge --squash bugfix`&`git commit -m 'fix bug'`

+    Take all the commits from the `bugfix` branch, squash them into 1 commit and then merge it with the  `master` branch

 * `git fetch origin & git checkout -b test origin/test`

     fetch all the remote branches and checkout the specific branch